Frederick Nebel

 Frederick Lewis Nebel (November 3, 1903 - May 3, 1967), was an American writer.
-He wrote over 300 works that were published.
-He is best known for his hardboiled detective fiction.
-Nebel was a prolific writer, penning up to five thousand words a day, often keeping five to six serial heroes in action from week to week for the pulps.
-Nebel also wrote three novels and many of his works were adapted for the screen.
+Although he published more than 300 stories and three novels, many of which were adapted for film, he is best known today for his hardboiled detective fiction.

+Nebel was one of the most important writers for Black Mask, publishing a total of 67 stories in the magazine, second only to Erle Stanley Gardner.
+He also wrote prolifically for Dime Detective before moving on to more "respectable" work such as his thriller novel Sleepers East, which was made into a film, and magazine writing for Colliers, Cosmopolitan, and Good Housekeeping.

 Early life

 Born in Staten Island, New York, Nebel dropped out of school at 15 after only one day in high school.
 He worked as a dockhand and a valet before moving to Canada where he worked as a farmhand on his great-uncle’s homestead.
 He enjoyed the wilderness and became a self-taught expert in Canadian history.
 This expertise helped launch his career writing adventure stories for Northwest Stories, beginning in 1925.
 He returned to New York and got a job working as a brakeman on passenger trains and writing in his spare time.